go101/go101/pages/generics/333-about-go-generics.md

 * Go supports reflection well (through interfaces and the `reflect` standard package).
 * Repetitive code could be generated automatically by using some tools (such as the `//go:generate` comment directive supported by the official Go toolchain).

-However, the pains are still there for some use cases.
+However, the pains are still there for many use cases.
 The demand for custom generics became stronger and stronger.
 In the end, the Go core team decided to support custom generics in Go.